This post may contain affiliate links.

 You also drive right past San Ramon on your way to Guanacaste, La Fortuna, or the Rio Celeste Area if you are leaving from San Jose.

 Most all of the food in San Ramon is very typical, with typical Costa Rican prices and service.
-Because of the large American population in San Ramon, as well as a University of Costa Rica campus, many people speak English.
+Because of the large American population in San Ramon, as well as the University of Costa Rica campus, many people speak English.

 Related post: Saving Money In Costa Rican Restaurants